Lake Superior's Apostle Islands - A Unique Cruising Opportunity

 Anchoring in and among the Apostle Islands is a pleasure.
 With many comfortable sites for many various wind conditions, you can find a cozy, remote nook to drop anchor or a large secure bay with sailing company.
 A welcomed sandy bottom is easily visible due to the clarity of the water and makes for excellent holding ground.

 Over the past 30 years the Park Service has constructed and maintains several docks on various islands.
-Sailors are welcome to use these docks to off board for a day hike or to sun bath on the beach.
 These docks offer little or no protection from the often rapidly changing elements.
-They are not recommended for overnight usage, you are better off at anchor.
+They are not recommended for day or overnight usage, you are better off at anchor.

 Sailing amongst the shelter of the Apostle Islands provides both a challenge and comfort.
 Lake Superior can whip up a steady breeze, which winds and twists as it moves through the maze of islands.
 A beat upwind into brisk air and seas can easily be made into a comfortable cruise by tucking into the lee of a nearby island.
 This region offers some the world's best sailing for novice to expert seaman.